National Barbie Convention

 In 2011, Lisa, entered into competition for the first time and won a ribbon for her beach diorama

-One of our club donations to the raffle room which featured dolls restyled by club members as well as fun Barbie gifts.
+Our club donations to the raffle room featured dolls restyled by club members as well as fun Barbie gifts.

-One of our club donations to the raffle room was a Southern Sensation Gift Set pictured below:
+One of our club donations to the raffle room in 2010 was a Southern Sensation Gift Set pictured below:

 They are now accepting applications for the 2014 event.
 They event is sold out but they are accepting applications for the wait list.